linqueta/blog/_posts/2020-05-22-rails_uuid_primary_key.md

 Finding the first Author:
 <script src="https://gist.github.com/linqueta/0fea04d627734618ca0598cfc0baa3e6.js"></script>

-As we can see the first Author created was the famous (or almost it) Yukihiro Matsumoto, but was returned as the first the Rails creator, David Heinemeier Hansson.
+As we can see the first Author created was the famous (or almost it) Yukihiro Matsumoto, but was returned as the first the Rails creator, David Heinemeier Hansson (or DHH).
 It happened because ActiveRecord uses the field `id` to order fields as can be seeing in the log:
 ```ruby
   Author Load (1.2ms)  SELECT  "authors".* FROM "authors" ORDER BY "authors"."id" ASC LIMIT $1  [["LIMIT", 1]]
 ```

-To resolve this problem, when we use UUID on the field `id` we should use the timestamp `created_at` to order correctly.
-For make it, we can use the method `default_scope`:
+To solve this problem, when we use UUID on the field `id` we should use the timestamp `created_at` to order correctly.
+To make it, we can use the method `default_scope`:
 <script src="https://gist.github.com/linqueta/16bf6fbf616156c63305a9ddfc1bbe82.js"></script>

 And finding again: